ilzolende/lgbtescreal/README.md

 # LGBTESCREAL

-SVG file for an "LGBTESCREAL" symbol.
+SVG files for an "LGBTESCREAL" symbol.

 LGBTESCREAL is a fusion of the acronyms [LGBT](https://en.wikipedia.org/wiki/LGBTQ) and [TESCREAL](https://en.wikipedia.org/wiki/TESCREAL).